Managing Campaigns in ZipTier

 Campaign not live

-- Confirm the start date/time is correct and the state of the campaign is 'Live'.
+- Confirm the start date/time is correct and the state of the campaign is Live.

-- Ensure the campaign isn't paused.
+- Ensure the campaign is not paused.

 - Check for any error messages in the dashboard.